 - Low Carbon Footprint (low GHG).

-- Self-production of renewable energy utilizing bio-gas.
+- Self-production of renewable energy utilizing bio-gas and bio-mass.

 - Cost effective cellulosic pathways that increase yield.